Dentifycare/Dentifycare-Android/README.md

 - **Storage**: For saving and retrieving files locally.

 ## API Mobile Documentation
-For detailed information about the Dentifycare API, please refer to the following documentation: [API Mobile Documentation](link-to-detailed-api-doc).
+For detailed information about the Dentifycare API, please refer to the following documentation: [API Model ML for Mobile Documentation](link-to-detailed-api-doc).
+Additionally, the Mobile Development Team uses Firebase to build NoSQL-based Authentication and Database [Firebase Docs](https://firebase.google.com/docs).

 ## Project Installation Guide
 To install and run the Dentifycare mobile app on your local machine, follow the steps below: